 PCBA Pricing Factors

 - The price of PCBA is obviously more than the manufacturing of a simple PCB board.
 In PCBA, electronic components are mounted on the PCB using SMT technology.

 - The size of the circuit board and the number of components that need to be mounted on the board plays a key role in defining the overall cost of the assembled circuit boards.

 - Moreover, the total number of holes and their sizes are also important factors while defining the price of the board.

 - Similarly adding more layers to the board and the type of material used will influence the cost.

 - The customization in the manufacturing process will affect the cost; the more custom features you would like to add to the board, the more the cost.

-PCBs are the most important components of electronic devices used for commercial and domestic purposes.
-More often big electronic companies don’t spend time making the PCBs and then separately mounting the electrical components on the circuit boards.
-They purchase PCBA services where circuit boards come ready-made installed with the components.
+PCBs are the backbone of electronic devices used for commercial and domestic purposes.
+More often big electronic companies don’t spend time in designing the PCB and then separately mounting the electrical components on the circuit boards.
+They purchase PCBA services, where circuit boards come ready-made installed with the components.